vanHeemstraSystems/home-assistant-with-magic-mirror/200/README.md

 You will need to install the latest full version of [Raspberry Pi OS](https://www.raspberrypi.com/software/) (previously called Raspbian).

-If you want to run the software on other Operating Systems, take a look at this section
+If you want to run the software on other Operating Systems, take a look at [this section](https://docs.magicmirror.builders/getting-started/installation.html#other-operating-systems).

 **NOTE** You **do** need a desktop environment to run Electron!